timdah/Simple-Ticket-System-WordPress/readme.txt

 = Key features =

+*	Completely for the Front-End.
 *   Independet Login from Wordpress, or when you are logged in into Wordpress, then you will be automatically logged in.
+*	E-Mail Notification
+*	To every ticket you get a link so you can check your ticket and also write with the support like a chat.
 *   Normal users can take, edit their own and adopt tickets.
 They also can add appointments.
 *	Admin users can edit all tickets and allocate tickets to other users.
 *   You can add notes and solutions to every ticket.